 'Although working from the hammock may sound cozy, if you’re going to be working outside for a long stretch, your best bet is to set up shop at a traditional outdoor dining table' says Riverbend Home’s Chief Home Officer Mark Feldman.
 'If you want a standing desk option outdoors, two alternatives are repurposing a potting bench or a bar height table.
 Consider the same ergonomics as your traditional desk setup.'
 Add cushions to bistro chairs to pad the seat and be sure to take frequent breaks to stretch in between long spells of sitting at a desk.

-10. Seek shade
+14. Seek shade

 Whether it is 15 degrees or 35 degrees, protecting yourself from the sun when working outside is essential.
 Especially if you're used to working indoors, the powerful rays may be a shock to the system.
 If your garden is a suntrap if you do venture outside to work on a bench, ensure you have the appropriate protection.

-11. Welcome warmth with rugs
+15. Welcome warmth with rugs

 Use rugs to layer the floors to make the space feel more inviting.
 The homely touch will add a certain feeling of warmth but by blocking any potential draughts from coming through the floorboards it will literally warm the room too.

-It’s unlikely you will need planning permission for a garden office, because the structures are often repurposed sheds and summer houses – which are all in the permitted development guidelines.
+For most cases it's unlikely you will need planning permission for a garden office, because the structures are often repurposed sheds and summer houses – which are all in the permitted development guidelines.
 Garden pods tend not to require planning permission or foundations either, which makes them quick to buy and speedy to install.

 'If your building is shorter than 2.5m, doesn't take up more than 50 per cent of your garden, or isn't going to be placed in your front garden, you shouldn't require planning permission' says Charles Walton.